 Interspersed with the modern day investigation are flashbacks to the day of the massacre.
 These flashbacks are told from the points of view of Libby’s mother, Patty, and her convicted brother, Ben.
 These viewpoints paint a picture of a grim life of desperate poverty, marital abuse and abandonment that characterise life on the farm prior to the murder.

 Another thing that was really good about the book was how it ended.
-It was somehow a satisfying murder mystery ‘solution’.
+I know, that’s quite a common thing to say in book reviews but it was somehow a satisfying murder mystery ‘solution’.
 It all seems very logic and also combines a lot of choices to think about on a psychological way, which I like; “would I have..?” and “would I have believed the things people told me as a kid?“, “Would I use my sad childhood story for money?“.

 So, I finished the book within a matter of hours, so I was delighted when I read there was a film too.
 Would it be as good as Gone Girl?
 The answer is no. It’s a shame.
 The best thing about the film?
 Probably Nicholas Hoult.
 So that’s almost nothing.
 The movies moves too quick forward, leaves important information untold and ugh, I didn’t like the casting of Charlize Theron and Chloë Grace Mortez (uhm, in my eyes she will always be the new Carrie, especially if she plays psycho crazy bitches).
 So is the movie a big disappointment?
 Yes.
 Should you definitely read the book first instead of watching the movie first?
 YES!
 Because otherwise you won’t like it as much, because you already know ‘the mystery’.
 I really don’t know what Charlize was doing while playing this role but it was nothing how I imagined Libby with the information from the book.
 Like NOTHING AT ALL.
 Half of the film you didn’t even see her face or hair, so strange.
 I know Libby Day has a lot of issues but she represented her very poorly.
 Also the whole money thing wasn’t as desperate in the book as in the film, so basically in the film it didn’t even make sense.
 Oh and how about a little more background on the characters?
 That just wasn’t part of the film at all.
 I guess they had to make it a short film because they run out of money or something.
 Ok, and now I think about it, a lot of things just happend without a proper explanation.
 Ugh.